WI G.I. Bill Benefits: FAQs

 19. Does the Minnesota-Wisconsin reciprocity agreement allow me to use the

 WI G.I.
 Bill to attend a Minnesota school?

 20. Will the WI G.I.
 Bill apply to me if I take classes while on active duty?

 21. What does it mean to be a “resident” under the provisions of the WI GI Bill?

-22. Can I appeal if I am denied eligibility by WDVA or denied a fee remission by
+22. Can I appeal if I am denied eligibility by WDVA or denied a fee remission by the school?

 23. Do I need to be a full-time student to benefit from the WI G.I.
 Bill?

 24. For how many semesters and/or credits can I use the WI G.I.
 Bill?

 25. What if I transfer to another UW System or Wisconsin Technical College